KEisenhart/Course3/CodeBookForCourseProject.md

 >==================================================================
-#Course Project for Coursera Getting & Cleaning Data class
+#CodeBook for Course Project for Coursera Class Getting & Cleaning Data
 >==================================================================

 NOTE: FieldWidth of all Variables is variable up to 32 characters